 What should I do now to prepare for Payday Super?

-You should review how and when you currently pay super, and make sure your payroll process can support paying super on or before each payday from 1 July 2026.
+You should review how and when you currently pay super, and confirm that your payroll process can reliably pay super on or before each payday from the launch of Payday Super.

 What the law says

-Payday Super changes when super must be paid, not how much or who is entitled to it.
+Payday Super changes when superannuation contributions must be paid, not:

-From the start date, employers must pay super contributions in line with each pay cycle.
+From the commencement date, employers must pay super in line with each pay cycle.
 Employers remain responsible for ensuring super is paid correctly and on time.

-There is no requirement to start paying super per payday before the commencement date, but employers are expected to be ready to comply when the law takes effect.
+There is no requirement to change how super is paid before Payday Super starts, but employers are expected to be able to comply from the start date.

 What the ATO says

-The ATO encourages employers to review their payroll and super payment arrangements ahead of Payday Super.
+The Australian Taxation Office (ATO) advises employers to review their payroll and super payment arrangements ahead of Payday Super.

 What this means in practice